Bayesian Optimization of Hyperparameters from Noisy Marginal Likelihood Estimates: Application to the steady-state BVAR

 where $\underline{\omega}_{ii}$ is the diagonal elements of $\underline{\Omega}_{\Pi}$.
 We also assume prior independence, following \citet{villani2009}.
-The hyperparameters that we optimize over are; the \emph{overall-shrinkage parameter }$\lambda_{1}$, the \emph{cross-lag shrinkage} $\lambda_{2}$, and the \emph{lag-decay parameter} $\lambda_{3}$.
+The hyperparameters that we optimize over are: the \emph{overall-shrinkage parameter }$\theta_{1}$, the \emph{cross-lag shrinkage} $\theta_{2}$,\emph{ }and the \emph{lag-decay parameter} $\theta_{3}$\emph{.}

-The steady-state BVAR is non-linear in the parameters, but the posterior distribution of the model parameters can be sampled with a simple Gibbs sampling scheme \citep{villani2009}.
-The marginal likelihood, together with its empirical standard error, can be estimated by the method in \citet{chib1995marginal} as explained in Section \ref{subsec:Chib} and detailed in Appendix \ref{subsec:Marginal-likelihood-calculation}.
+The posterior distribution of the steady-state BVAR model parameters can be sampled with a simple Gibbs sampling scheme \citep{villani2009}.
+The marginal likelihood, together with its empirical standard error, can be estimated by the method in \citet{chib1995marginal}.